Body of Black man holds white phone in hands with event-filled calendar overlay

-Getting organized can really change how well you do in school.
-Jordan-Paige shares some advice on how to work on your organization and time management skills.
+Getting organized can affect how well you do in school.
+Watch these videos for advice to help you improve your organization and time management skills.

-Bring an agenda or notebook and jot down things you need/want to get done that day.
-You might want to keep this separate from a planner.
-Use a separate planner to write down your assignments for class.
-This will help organize your thoughts and prioritize homework and daily life.
+Make to-do lists for your assignment!
+Break down big projects into small tasks, and it will make managing your time a lot easier.
+Bring a notebook to class and jot down things you need to remember or want to get done that day.
+You might also want to keep a separate planner to write down your assignments for class over the long term.
+This will help you organize your thoughts and prioritize homework and daily life.

 Related: 5 Easy Ways to Get Organized in College